 How you choose to Boycott your Bed is completely up to you.
 You could spend the night on your sofa, build a den in your living room, or pitch a tent in the back garden.
 As long as you’re not in bed, it’s all good!

 Fancy more of a challenge?
 Then why not find the most unusual place in your home or garden and sleep there for the night?
-Just make sure it’s safe.
-Take a look at page 9 to see how some of our supporter Boycotted their Beds last year!
+Just make sure it’s safe and within Covid guidelines for your area.

 Remember to take a selfie or photo so we can see where you’re sleeping.
 Share your pictures with us on social media using #boycottyourbed